AsadKhanCodes/UniCoin/README.md

 # UniCoin
-The Crypto for Thriving University Students
+The Coin for Thriving University Students